-Students of diverse fields from all the universities in Munich are invited to participate in the Science Hack of TUM: Junge Akademie.
+Students of diverse fields from all the universities in Germany are invited to participate in the Science Hack of TUM: Junge Akademie.
 They display their creativity, passion and problem-solving skills towards solving challenges provided by the industrial partners and exceptional chairs of TUM.

 At Science Hack, you work for two days in teams of up to six people and with professional support on exciting and interesting challenges from the worlds of business and science.